spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/7-java-dsl.md

 The `launchId` is an unique Task execution identifier for the launched task.
 The `launch` method is overloaded to take a `java.util.Map<String, String>` of launch properties and `java.util.List<String>` of the command line arguments.

-The tasks are asynchronously executed.
-If your use case require to wait on task completion or other task state you can you the java concurrency utils or the `Awaitility` library like this:
+The tasks are asynchronously run.
+If your use case requires you to wait on task completion or other task state you can use the java concurrency utils or the `Awaitility` library like this:

 ```Java
 org.awaitility.Awaitility.await().until(